The outdoor café is part of what gives Paris its charm and energy.

 But Paris will be Paris.
-When France entered the second phase of “deconfinement” on June 2, outdoor spaces reopened.
+When France entered the second phase of “deconfinement” in early summer of that year, outdoor spaces reopened.
 It felt like a New Year’s celebration after a strict two-month lockdown, followed by several weeks of takeout and then… curbside dining.

 With parks and terraces initially closed, the curb was the trendiest spot in town.
 I enjoyed many lattes that way in my neighborhood, safely distanced from other sidewalk occupants.

-Without further ado, let’s have a look at a few of the new and expanded terraces that have popped up around Paris– and may just stick beyond the current crisis to become a permanent part of local culture.
+Without further ado, let’s have a look at a few of the new and expanded terraces that have popped up around Paris– some of which have become a permanent part of local culture.